MicroFocus/microfocus.github.io/README.md

 - `description`: A short summary of the purpose of the organization.
 Note that the height of the organization cards is limited, so if the title and/or description is particularly long, truncation will occur.
 - `link`: The following child properties describe the link to the organization's homepage:
   - `url`: The URL of the organization's web site or GitHub page.
   - `icon`: The name of one of the [UX Aspects icons](https://uxaspects.github.io/UXAspects/#/css/icons#ux-icons), which should indicate the type of URL.
-For example, `ux-icon-social-github` for a GitHub organization page, or `ux-icon-home-filled` for a custom site.
+For example, `ux-icon-social-github` for a GitHub organization page, or `home-filled` for a custom site.
   - `title`: The text to apply to the link.

 An example of an organization entry: